As pandemic worsens, most US states resist restrictions

 ““I think every time there has been a closure in different states, a lot more influx of different people from different states has come in,” he said.
 “The only reason I’ve noticed it is they want a drink and we have to ask for ID from everybody.
 So, I was like ‘Oh, this is a lot of California or Nevada IDs.’”

 Watson reported from San Diego.
-Associated Press writers Ricardo Alonso-Zaldivar and Zeke Miller in Washington; Jennifer Peltz in New York; Christopher Weber and John Antczak in Los Angeles; and Don Thompson in Sacramento contributed to this report.
+Associated Press writers Ricardo Alonso-Zaldivar and Zeke Miller in Washington; Jennifer Peltz in New York City and Marina Villeneuve in Albany, New York; Christopher Weber and John Antczak in Los Angeles; and Don Thompson in Sacramento, California, contributed to this report.